xanning/trial-redeemer-xag-support/README.md

 # trial-redeemer-xag-support
 Selenium XGPC trial redeemer, but instead of creating accounts, uses XAG.
 More info in readme.

+## IMPORTANT

+If you're getting a weird error regenerate your api token again and download the update, XAG API updated to v2

 # What's the difference?
 This, instead of creating accounts itself, relies on XAG (Xbox account generator) API.
 More info below
 # Bugs?